SECTION I: STATEMENT ON GOVERNANCE (ADOPTED OCTOBER 23, 1998)

 a. working with students, faculty, and the business community to develop co-curricular activities and conferences that enhance student and/or faculty learning and interest in their areas of specialty

 b. working with the Dean and university development officers to cultivate business and community support for programs in their area of specialty and others within the division

 c. working with professional organizations to perform functions such as organizing conferences or seminars, serving on editorial boards, and serving on executive committees or boards of directors at regional, national, or international levels.

-7. Annual reviews, conducted as specified by the home department governance, and shared with the Dean, will be conducted as usual and may serve as an input to the three and five year review processes.
+7. Annual reviews, conducted as specified by the home department governance, and shared with the Dean, will be conducted as usual and may serve as an input to the three and five-year review processes.

 8. In addition to the fifth-year review to determine reappointment, a third-year review will be conducted to provide an indication of progress toward reappointment.

 9. The initial review for reappointment of endowed/named professors and chairs will be conducted by the FSB divisional Promotion and Tenure Committee with recommendation to the FSB Dean.